Introduction to Live Role

 - An automatic role that gets added when someone streams on Twitch.
 Streamcord will detect their purple "streaming" status and add the configure role when they begin their stream.
 When they lose the streaming status, Streamcord will remove the live role.

 - Notifications when someone receives the live role.
 This allows you to replace a traditional self-promotion system.
-Live Role Notifications function as a less "hands on" approach to streamer notifications, as all you have to do is set a template message and a channel.
+Live Role Notifications function as a less "hands on" approach to Twitch Notifications, as all you have to do is set a template message and a channel.
 There is also no 25 streamer limit for Live Role Notifications, at the expense of some customization options.

 Learn more about Live Role Notifications